Eagles to play 10 NCAA Tournament teams.

 Johnson coordinated the recruitment of three key players - four-year starting guard Jaclyn Thoman, ACC Freshman of the Year Stefanie Murphy and three-time All-ACC center and current WNBA player Carolyn Swords.
 The class was ranked 16th by the Blue Star Report.

-In the first season, the three freshmen - Thoman, Murphy and Swords - started for the Eagles and led the team to a 21-11 season and a Final Four appearance in the WNIT.
+In their first season, Thoman, Murphy and Swords, started for the Eagles and led the team to a 21-11 season and a berth to the WNIT.

-He orchestrated the signing of national top 100 recruit Mia Nickson, currently a starting forward at Penn State.
+He orchestrated the signing of top 100 recruit Mia Nickson, who was a three-year starter at Penn State.
 She topped the 2008 signing class which was ranked 26th by Blue Star.

 He also was an assistant coach at Rhode Island from 1995-1998.